infamous55/cpp-notes/fundamentals/strings.md

 ### String Objects

 String objects are instances of the `string` class from the `<string>` library.
-Unlike C-strings, they're size is dynamic.
+Unlike C-strings, their size is dynamic.

 ```cpp